 The reason behind its popularity is the creamy golden milk it produces.
 Because of this, it is also known as the Royal Breed.
 It is usually brown and white.
 Not having suitable production rates for a commercial farm, Guernsey is one of the rarest breeds in America.

-It is perfect for a small farm where hand milking is preferred.
+Guernsey cows are perfect for a small farm where hand milking is preferred.
 Its highly nutritious milk with high butterfat content makes it the best among many dairy breeds.
-Out of many nutrients its milk has, beta carotene is a prominent one.
+Out of many nutrients its milk has, beta carotene is a prominent one, something that isn’t present in milk from goats or sheep.

 Their high feed to milk conversion ratio makes many dairy farmers interested in this breed.
 By consuming less feed it can produce milk in greater amounts as compared to other cow breeds.